PdxCodeGuild/Programming101/units/unit-1.md

 print(f"{dog_name} is my favorite dog!")
 # dog_name is variable where it's dataype is a String.
 ```
+We only use fstrings (format string) when we are embedding the value of a variable in a string when priting.
+We will learn more about this in <a href="https://github.com/PdxCodeGuild/Programming101/blob/master/units/unit-2.md" target="_blank">Unit 2</a>,

 #### Assignment
 Complete <a href="https://learnpythonthehardway.org/python3/ex6.html" target="_blank">Exercise 6 of Learn Python the Hard Way</a>